 We send hundreds of participants to teach and volunteer in Spain each year.
 Our placements are distributed all over the country both in big cities and smaller towns, but it’s extremely rare to hear about safety issues at any of them.
 Spain is a developed nation with plenty of safety resources.
 As long as you use normal “city-smarts” you will not face any situation that is more dangerous than living in the US.
 You’ll also receive some tips at your orientation about common-sense safe practices while abroad.
 In addition you’ll also have 24/7 emergency support from our staff in Spain and travel insurance through iNext.
 You can also read more about safety and security conditions in Spain on the US State Department website.
 All participants are advised to enroll in the State Department STEP program, and it can be helpful for concerned family members as well!

 Can I use my ATM/credit card in Spain?Click to Open

 Generally speaking, yes!
-Most US and Canadian financial institutions will allow you to continue using your ATM and credit cards in Spain, but you will need to contact your them to discuss fees, travel alerts, and security.
+Most US and Canadian financial institutions will allow you to continue using your ATM and credit cards in Spain, but you will need to contact them to discuss fees, travel alerts, and security.

 How can I set up cell phone service in Spain?Click to Open

 Many participants chose to bring their smartphones with them and buy a Spanish SIM card and data plan.
 It’s important to make sure that your phone is “unlocked” before you try to do this, so contact your home country provider to ask them to unlock your phone.
 You can also choose to buy an inexpensive basic phone after arriving in Spain.
 You can choose to sign up for a service contract or select a “pay-as-you-go” option.
-We’ll discuss phone plan options both in our pre-departure resources and also at orientation.
+We’ll discuss phone plan options both in our pre-departure resources and at orientation.